nisrulz/android-tips-tricks/Readme.md

 + **Follow the below [rule to have faster gradle builds](https://medium.com/@skaliakoudas/decreasing-build-times-by-decreasing-gradle-memory-requirements-7fcafc6d98ea#.otnm0ofb6)**
   `Gradle memory >= Dex memory + 1Gb`

-+ **Split your apk using gradle when using Native code, donot bundle all of em together and ship!.. coz that will make you evil**
++ **Split your apk using gradle when using Native code, do not bundle all of em together and ship!.. coz that will make you evil**

   ```gradle
   defaultConfig {